Your Treatment Journey: Results from a Recent Survey

 - Flexibility exercises or stretching (51 percent of respondents)

 - Biking, including stationary biking (36 percent of respondents)

 - Gait and balance training (32 percent of respondents)

 - Strength training and/or resistance training (25 percent of respondents)

 - Breathing and/or mindfulness exercises (15 percent of respondents)

 Other types of exercises that were including in routines included yoga, marching, dancing, water exercise, aerobics, golf, tennis, tai chi, swimming, Pilates, and more.

 Symptom control and supplemental therapy

 Adequate control of PD symptoms can often lead to increased quality of life.
-Over half of the individuals surveyed felt as though their PD was moderately under control, and about 25% of individuals reported having PD that was very well controlled.
-On the other end of the treatment efficacy spectrum, less than 10% felt as though their PD was not well controlled at all, and 15% of respondents felt strongly that they have tried everything possible to manage their symptoms, yet they are still not controlled.
+Over half of the individuals surveyed felt as though their PD was moderately under control, and about 25 percent of individuals reported having PD that was very well controlled.
+On the other end of the treatment efficacy spectrum, less than 10 percent felt as though their PD was not well controlled at all, and 15 percent of respondents felt strongly that they have tried everything possible to manage their symptoms, yet they are still not controlled.

 In an attempt to achieve better control over symptoms, some individuals reported utilizing complementary and alternative therapies when it comes to their PD.
 Common complementary and alternative therapies included taking vitamins or supplements (including melatonin, CoQ10, and/or turmeric), and eating a balanced diet or participating in other diet-related interventions.
 However, it is important to consult your doctor or healthcare provider before starting or stopping any supplemental therapy, including taking over-the-counter vitamins and supplements, to avoid any negative treatment impacts.